shahrviral/Mac-Setup/README.md

 ## A foreword

 I am a mac app enthusiast who really enjoys trying new apps to see what best fits into my workflow.
 This originally started as, and still remains a reference for me when I setup a new computer, but I hope this helps others find what they need without having to  try everything.
 For the apps listed below, I was not compensated in any way.
 These are just the apps I use on a daily basis or use to use in the past.
 I try to prefer free solutions but occassionally I end up coming across a nice deal for a paid app which I can purchase at a price that is affordable.
 I try to avoid subscriptions unless I absolutely have to.
 I think the most expensive app I have purchased is Alfred.

+Anyone who wants can buy me a 📘️ or 🍺️ or app on https://www.buymeacoffee.com/viralshah.
+I plan on creating a complete website to showcase these in the near future and try out new apps that I hear about.

 💰️ Paid